apalala/grako/README.md

 :   Another form of the _pattern_ expression.

+* `+/regexp/`

+:   Concatenate the given pattern with the preceding one.

 #### `` `constant ``\`

 :   Match nothing, but behave as if `constant` had been parsed.